 Hangetsu kata (also known as Seisan) and Nijushiho kata (also known as Niseishi or E Sip Sa Bo) are such katas where there are a lot of movements that are completely different from our usual basics.
 Or at least that is the case in Shotokan Karate – my primary style; though I suspect most styles will be able to find similar examples.

 The usual idea in most Karate & Korean styles of moving the body mass rapidly forward, generating powerful forward momentum does not apply to large sections of these katas.
 Instead, the legs and torso sometimes have very little visible movement at all whilst the arms do move very rapidly.
 This clearly contradicts the conventional wisdom of forward momentum of the body mass creating inertia.

-It also contradicts conventional wisdom of many Chinese Kung Fu styles which uses much larger rotational movements of the torso to generate centrifugal force.
+It also contradicts the conventional wisdom of many Chinese Kung Fu styles which uses much larger rotational movements of the torso to generate centrifugal force.
 In particular some of the double punches in Nijushiho has no hip/waist rotation at all and no forward momentum.
 So how is power generated?
-Continue reading “Secret To Internal Power With Hangetsu (Seisan) & Nijushiho (Niseishi)” »
+Continue reading “The Secret To Hangetsu (Seisan) & Nijushiho (Niseishi)” »

 Ms Louise Reeve is a very progressive martial arts teacher.
 A 4th Degree at Tae Kwon Do (aiming for her 5th Degree).
 Although her early martial arts career saw her enjoy a lot of competition success, she has developed into a more martial path, embracing reality based training.
 This includes being one of the first people from the UK (and the first woman in the world) to go to the USA and qualify to the teach the Fear, Adrenaline, Stress Training (FAST) Defence system and introduce it here in the UK.